 - Remember what we have spent class time covering (PowerPoints, lecture content, discussions, videos) is going to be the most important material for the test. - Go through each chapter of Larsen assigned for the test (see your syllabus for chapter numbers), noting all the terms and names in bold, which are also defined in the margins of the page.
 Make a list of these with a short definition for each.
 (Remember, to keep the exam reasonably short, I'm going to boil most definitions down to one phrase.)
 Writing these out will help to you memorize them.
 While you will not have to write out any definitions on the exam, you will have to know them well enough to select the definition from a list of possibilities or write "false" for an incorrect definition.
 Be sure to note the differences between superficially similar terms.
 Emphasize terms that were covered in lecture over those that were not mentioned in class. - Read through the "Review" at the end of each chapter to help you decide what information from the chapter is most important. - Go through your notes, noting the terms that are repeated in class and in your reading.
 These terms are considered by your instructor to be more important than terms not mentioned in class and are therefore more likely to be on the exam.
 Terms in the book that are not mentioned in class are less likely to be on the exam, but may still appear in very low frequencies.
-Some terms may be brought up by your instructor that are not in the book these are also important toknow. - Like terms, the cases/ specific examples given in class (lecture and/ or video clips) are going to be stressed over materials never mentioned in class. - Summarize the online articles in 3-5 main points, being sure to associate the author and/ or article title with the information for purposes of identification on test questions.
-The student-generated discussion questions for each article, along with the article, are posted on Canvas in the "modules" area.
+Some terms may be brought up by your instructor that are not in the book these are also important to know.